-Large aphthous ulcers, or ulcers that do not respond to topical corticosteroids, are often treated using more powerful corticosteroids taken in pill form, such as prednisone.
+Large aphthous ulcers, or ulcers that do not respond to topical corticosteroids, are often treated using a pill form of a stronger corticosteroid, such as prednisone.

-Thalidomide (Thalomid®) has been shown to be a very effective treatment for aphthous ulcers.
-However, it is only approved in the United States for the treatment of leprosy.
-While it is possible to fill a prescription for thalidomide to treat aphthous ulcers, the drug must not be used by women who are pregnant.
+While it is possible to fill a prescription for thalidomide (Thalomid) to treat aphthous ulcers (an FDA-approved drug for leprosy), it must not be used by women who are or may be pregnant.
 Thalidomide can cause severe birth defects.

 Can they be prevented?